PascalBod/lm-esp32-eclipse/README.md

 # Sample application

 [Create a new project](https://github.com/espressif/idf-eclipse-plugin#create-a-new-project-using-esp-idf-templates), choosing the *hello_world* template.
+The template selection is now on the same page as the project name input.
+Select **esp32c6** for project target.

 Build the project, as explained [here](https://github.com/espressif/idf-eclipse-plugin?tab=readme-ov-file#compiling-the-project).

 Flash the project, as explained [here](https://github.com/espressif/idf-eclipse-plugin?tab=readme-ov-file#flashing-the-project).
-If the console shows that the flashing operation does not start right after having requested it, i.e. the console waits on `Connecting........_____...`, hold down the board BOOT button until the flashing operation starts (a little bit more than 1 s).
+Check the target configuration by clicking the gear wheel on the right-hand side of the launch target drop-down: **Serial Port** should be set to **/dev/ttyACM0 USB JTAG/serial debug unit**.

-To display trace messages printed by the application, [start a terminal](https://github.com/espressif/idf-eclipse-plugin#viewing-serial-output).
+To display trace messages printed by the application, [start a terminal](https://github.com/espressif/idf-eclipse-plugin#viewing-serial-output). **Serial port** should be set to **/dev/ttyACM0**.

 # Upgrade